-or 2: Develop and implement a comprehensive assessment system for assessing ss toward meeting expectations for student learning.
+Indicator 2: Develop and implement a comprehensive assessment system for assessing progress toward meeting expectations for student learning.
 4.2.1 Continue to administer MAP testing.
 4.2.2 Administer South Carolina's state standards assessments.
 4.2.3 Continue to administer a district-wide technology proficiency assessment.
 4.2.4 Develop and Implement school-wide common assessments (benchmarks) in science, social studies and writing.

-Indicator 3: Use student assessment data to improve teaching and learning processes.
 Survey teachers to determine needs to assessments and academic audits.
 4.3.1 Survey teachers to determine their needs for professional development related to understanding and using data and academic audits.
-4.3.2 Use survey results to provide professional development that helps classroom 7.5.2 teachers understand and use assessment data.
+4.3.2 Use survey results to provide professional development that helps classroom teachers understand and use assessment data.
 4.3.3 Ensure that instructional coaches or other designees (i.e., district subject coordinators) meet with teachers on a regular basis to discuss assessment data and its use for driving instruction.
 4.3.4 Use multiple sources of data to make accurate and effective decisions on instruction.

 Indicator 4: Conduct a systematic analysis of instructional and organizational effectiveness and use the results to improve student performance.
 4.4.1 Use student assessment data to evaluate instructional and organizational effectiveness.
-4.4.2 Document community involvement, including parents, businesses, and faith-based, charitable and civic organizations.
+4.4.2 Document community involvement, including parents, businesses, and faithbased, charitable and civic organizations.
 4.4.3 Evaluate the effectiveness of community involvement quantitatively and qualitatively.